Marriotts School

-Marriotts School is a secondary school in Stevenage, Hertfordshire, England.
+Marriotts School is a comprehensive school in Stevenage, Hertfordshire, England.
 The school was rebuilt along with Lonsdale School (for special needs children) after a grant from the government/council.

 Marriotts is situated on a site overlooking the Fairlands Valley.
 The school playing fields run along the east side of the Fairland Lakes, which offer a range of water-sport activities.

+In November 2023, the school opened a new 3G pitch certified by the Football Association (FA).